 An IFR is only regarded as such when a case can be set out by a patient’s clinicians that they have exceptional clinical circumstances.
-Below is the definition of exceptionality as detailed in the Individual Funding Requests for Clinical Interventions Policy.
+Below is the definition of exceptionality as detailed in the Individual Funding Requests Decision Making Policy.
 Defining Exceptionality

 Source: Dr Henrietta Ewart The following information explains how NHS St Helens CCG makes decisions about providing treatments that are not normally available through the National Health Service (NHS).

 Like any other organisation, the NHS has limited resources and we have a duty to manage them to a robust process.

 There are a set of recognised principles which are used in the NHS to guide commissioning decisions on individual treatments.
 There are some treatments that are not routinely funded and as such we have policies on particular drugs or treatments.
 These clinical commissioning policies are agreed with other Clinical Commissioning Groups in Cheshire and Merseyside, are reviewed regularly and are available on our website shortly.

 The IFR Team will validate requests in line with NHS St Helen CCG’s commissioning policies.

 Information we receive about you will be treated in the strictest confidence and used according to the data-protection laws.

 The IFR Team will consider whether your case meets our policy criteria and will make a decision.
 However, your case may need to be discussed by NHS St Helens CCG’s Individual Funding Panel who meet regularly.
 The panel consists of representatives from the IFR Team who will present your case as well as clinicians and senior managers.